 There is no denying the fact that a college degree is a major financial investment.
 But studies have consistently shown that a college education pays off in the long run for most people, as college graduates earn higher salaries and experience lower levels of unemployment.

-It's also important to note that despite the high "sticker price," financial aid from federal and state sources, as well as from colleges and universities, helps to reduce the price many students pay.
-Financial aid may include tuition discounts, grants, and scholarships, which do not need to be paid back, as well as student loans.
+It's also important to note that despite the high "sticker price" of a college education, financial aid from federal and state sources, as well as from colleges and universities, helps to reduce the price many students pay.
+Financial aid may include student loans, as well as tuition discounts, grants, and scholarships, which do not need to be paid back.

 To help increase your child's odds of graduating college without any student loan debt, you may want to consider getting an early start on saving for college.
 Any amount you can save will help reduce the amount of money you or your children may need to borrow to pay for college in the future.

 Here's what you need to know to get started with saving for college:

 1. Understand the potential costs of different colleges